PetropoulakisPanagiotis/PetropoulakisPanagiotis.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: GitHub Repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Here are a few of my repositories for you to explore.
 nav: true
 nav_order: 8
 ---

-## GitHub Repositories

-Here are a few of my repositories for you to explore.

 {% if site.data.repositories.github_repos %}